mauriciojost/mauriciojost.github.io/_posts/2017-08-17-jvm-memory-spaces.markdown

 ### No PermGen Space in JDK 8?

-Exactly.
+Exactly, no more `PermGen`.

-In JDK 8 the permanent generation was removed, and the class metadata is allocated in native memory.
+In JDK 8 the permanent generation was removed, and the class metadata is allocated in native memory instead.
 The amount of native memory that can be used for class metadata is by default unlimited.
 You can use the option `MaxMetaspaceSize` to put an upper limit on it.

-## Can I measure the use of Memory Spaces
+## Can I measure the use of Memory Spaces?

 Yes!